alesancor1/UbuconEU25/advanced_level/add_sources/text.md

 1. **Add metadata** that describes your rock, such as its name, version, and a short summary.
 2. **Specify a base**—this tells Rockcraft which base image to build your rock from.
 3. **Define the platform(s)** your rock should support, such as `amd64`.
-4. **Create a part** that includes your `index.html` file.
+4. **Create a part** that includes your `index.html` file (already provided, check with `ls`).
 You’ll use the [dump plugin](https://documentation.ubuntu.com/rockcraft/en/latest/common/craft-parts/reference/plugins/dump_plugin/) to include local files, and make sure to stage the `index.html` so it's included in the final rock.

 ### Take Into Account